Daniel57910/CV/README.md

 ## DANIEL MILLER

 I am a full stack developer who has just completed the makers academy bootcamp.
 In teams and independently I have created a variety of applications using object orientated ruby and javascript.
-I've prioritized writing simple and scalable back-end code, but am also able to create interactive web pages that will delight users.
+I've prioritized writing simple and scalable back-end code, and have am looking for a role that will further my understanding of back-end engineering, devops and databases.

 Prior to Makers I was running an events marketing and strategy consultancy.
 I set up the company whilst teaching english in Colombia.
 My work history shows my strong sense of initiative, ability to learn concepts quickly and my commitment to high quality work.